jackaldenryan/shapley/README.md

-# shapley
+# What are the Shapley values for factors in a production function?
-Tool to calculate the Shapley values of factors in a production function
+I derived the formula and then wrote some code to actually calculate it.